nerearoher/Phrygian/README.md

   * Daniel del Castillo de la Rosa
   * José Daniel Escánez Expósito
   * Nerea Rodríguez Hernández

+## Guide
+Using Phrygian you can create music from some example melodies.
+Three steps are needed:
+1. Processing.
+MIDI files need to be processed.
+The result is stored in a file, so you don't need to repeat it with each training.
+2. Train.
+The training process uses the file produced by the first step and produces some weights for a neural network.
+3. Generation.
+You can now generate some music with the processed file from step 1 and a weigths file from step 2.
+**Note**: In step 3 you **must** use weights generated with the same processed MIDI file you are using.

+Phrygian has been tested and has had good results using near 50 MIDI files.
+The quality of the results might vary depending of the number of MIDIS and their duration.

 ## Requirements
   * [Python 3](https://www.python.org/downloads/)